threatexpress/malleable-c2/README.md

 ## Changelog

+### 20221022 - Updated for CS 4.7
+- Added 4.7 reference profile
+- Updated MalleableExplained.md with 4.7 considerations

 ### 20220421 - Updated for CS 4.6
-- Added 4.6 refernce profile
+- Added 4.6 reference profile
 - No more '1MB' limit
   - Add section "Task and Proxy Max Size" with new options
     - set tasks_max_size "1048576";